enkidevs/curriculum/zapier/introduction/what-is-zapier/zapier-common-terminology.md

 ## Footnotes

 [1:Bookmark]
-You can bookmark this insight and, whenever you need a refresher, access it from `'Settings'`.
+You can bookmark this insight and, whenever you need a refresher, access it from `Settings`.